- LOCATION: Masindi, Uganda

 Beating, pushing, dragging, forced sex, arm-twisting, threatening, insulting and choking.

-In Masindi, a town about three hours from the capital of Kampala, abuse is rampant but there is no shelter for women who are in danger, and no trained counselors to help women who are suffering in abusive marriages.
-We plan to change that by building the first women’s shelter in that region of Uganda.
-Leading this project are Rev. Robert and Doreen Kaahwa, who lead C-3 Church, a growing Pentecostal congregation in Masindi.
-The shelter will give women a place to transition from abusive environments, and it will serve as a place for healing and restoration for women and their children who have been traumatized.
+In Masindi, a town about three hours from the capital of Kampala, abuse is rampant but there has been no shelter for women who are in danger, and no trained counselors to help women who are suffering in abusive marriages.
+In 2024 this changed when we built a women’s shelter and vocational training center for women of the region.
+Leading this project are Rev. Robert and Doreen Kaahwa, who lead a growing Pentecostal congregation in Masindi.
+The shelter provides women a place to transition from abusive environments, and it serves as a haven for healing and restoration for women and their children who have been traumatized.
+We also provide classes in tailoring, hair styling, baking, farming, pig and chicken raising, and literacy as well as discipleship.